 But, I found out last night that barbecue chips make a really good casserole, and I’m going to share it with you here.
 When you make this, make sure you get a good barbecued chip, the Lays Tangy Carolina chips are particularly well suited for this.

 If you really want to be able to taste the tuna, then I suggest you buy the tuna in olive oil.
-It still retains the taste of the tuna, where tuna in water does not.
+It still retains the taste of the tuna.
+Tuna in water does not.
 Tuna packed in olive oil is also good for you, as olive oil has important nutrients.

 - 1/2 cup mozzarella cheese